27o1/27o1/README.md

 •I hope I will play electro guitar in future.
 (I will never/lazy)

-•I am turning 16 in halloween.
+•I am turning 16 in 31 Oct.

 •My fav drink is lemonade.